Jakob37/RASP/README.md

 ln -s ~/.local/bin/pynast
 </pre>

-###### Versions used

-Cogent v1.9
-Numpy v1.11.1
-PyNAST v1.2.2

 ##### FastTree

 FastTree is used to build a tree-file from the NAST-alignment.
-It is extremely fast, which made it possible to include it in this pipeline.

 More information is found on http://www.microbesonline.org/fasttree